withfatpanda/ship/README.md

 This will build minified and versioned copies of your JS and CSS, ready for distribution

 `npm run dist`
-This will build distribution-ready copies of your JS and CSS, just like the `production` command, but then this command also creates a clean copy of your theme in `dist/`, ready to ship without all of the dev stuff (config files, raw JS, and your SCSS)
+This will build distribution-ready copies of your JS and CSS, just like the `production` command; then, this command creates a clean copy of your theme in `dist/` ready to ship without all of the dev stuff (build config files, raw JS and Sass code)

-### Front-end compiled files
+### Your built source files
-Running any of the front-end build scripts will generate and place files into an `assets/` folder:
+Running any of the front-end build scripts above will generate and place files into an `assets/` folder in the root of your project:

 ```
 ├── assets